MET 1101 - Introduction to Engineering Drafting

 MET 1371 - CAD Concepts using AutoCAD

 Computer-aided drafting using the latest release of AutoCAD.
 Topics include: drawing and editing tools, two- and three-dimensional drawing, drawing layouts, scaling, dimensioning techniques and plotting.
-Two classroom, two lab hours per week.
+Two classroom, three lab hours per week.

 MET 1401 - Additive Design & Printing

 A course in the design, development and operation of additive manufacturing machines.
-Types of machines, materials and design considerations will be accomplished as part of the hands-on model making class.
-One classroom, two lab hours per week.
+Types of machines, input types, materials and design considerations will be accomplished as part of the hands-on model making class.
+Two classroom, two lab hours per week.

 MET 1431 - Additive Manufacturing Post Process

 A course designed to examine the post process aspects of bonding, securing, finishes and assembly operation of components.
-One classroom, two lab hours per week.
+Emphasis on metal materials and case studies.
+Two classroom, two lab hours per week.

 MET 2101 - Thermodynamics

 The laws and application of the principles of thermodynamics as they apply to internal combustion engines, steam cycles and refrigeration.
 Two classroom, two lab hours per week.